ceurws/ceur-make-ui/README.md

 # CEUR Make Graphical User Interface ( ceur-make-ui )
-CEUR Make Graphical User Interface is a usable web frontend for supporting the workflow of publishing proceedings of scientific workshops.
+*"CEUR Make Graphical User Interface is a usable web frontend for supporting the workflow of publishing proceedings of scientific workshops"*

+CEUR Make Graphical User Interface or ceur-make-ui is a graphical user interface for [ceur-make](https://github.com/ceurws/ceur-make).
+CEUR Make Graphical User Interface tries to automate the workflow for publishing proceedings at [CEUR-WS.org](http://ceur-ws.org/) by providing a usable web frontend.
+It is a standalone software that could be used on any platform through browser.
+For development purposes, please refer to the [Up and Running]() section.

+The live version will be up at the end of *December 2016*.
+Stay tuned for the link to the live address.

 ##Key Advantages